 The shape and weight of the Desert Legion give it pretty good chopping ability and I was able to make kindling and feather sticks with ease.
 Being a double edged design meant it did not baton heavier logs very well but that is the trade off you get with tactical features.
 The edges of the knife did not chip or roll when put to hard use which tells me that U.S.G know their stuff when it comes to working and processing steel.

 The blade profile and material means sharpening is relatively easy, I was able to keep the edge wicked sharp with and few runs across a 600 grit whetstone and a quick strop.
 If you are not used to sharpening blades I would suggest you take time to practice on something cheap and dull before turning your attention to the Desert Legion – one slip and your nice coating will end up with some nasty scratches across it.

 As mentioned before some people may be tempted to use this blade for throwing given that the shape and balance seem perfect for it.
 I did not try this as I didn’t want to risk trashing the tip.

 Price and Conclusion

 The price point on the Desert Legion is around $90.
 That is an excellent price for such an unusual and collectable piece.
 Many knives of similar build would be over twice the cost.

 Personally I love this blade.
-It is one of my all time favourites as a collectable because of its stunning looks and unique geometry.
-Add to that a real useability factor for everyday tasks and a tactical application, you are getting great value for money.
+It is one of my all time favourites as a collectible because of its stunning looks and unique geometry.
+Add to that a real usability factor for everyday tasks and a tactical application, you are getting great value for money.
 Buy one and I promise you will not regret it!